The Hidden Uncertainty in a Neural Networks Activations: Related Work

 A parallel line of work uses the predictive conditional distribution of neural networks to quantify uncertainty \cite{bishop1994mixture,hendrycks2016baseline,lee2017training}.
 However, these approaches meet fundamental difficulties outside of the training data distribution.
 Furthermore, neural networks have been found to be poorly calibrated \cite{guo2017calibration}, which poses a challenge to all uncertainty estimates.

-Recently, it has been suggested that density estimates of a neural network's latent representations quantify epistemic uncertainty \cite{Mandelbaum2017-ti,alemi2018uncertainty,oh2018modeling,van2020simple}. \cite{Mandelbaum2017-ti} fits a kernel density to the embeddings.
-Their score outperforms softmax entropy and Monte-Carlo dropout \cite{Gal2016-vm} when imposing an additional regularizing loss on the latent space. \cite{van2020simple} replaces the softmax activation with a target-conditional multivariate Gaussian distribution for classification and performs end-to-end training, thus learns a density estimate of the final layer.
-They refer to the log-likelihood of the density model as epistemic uncertainty and evaluate it on OOD detection.
+Recently, it has been suggested that the distribution of a neural network's latent representations quantifies epistemic uncertainty. \cite{Mandelbaum2017-ti} fits it with a kernel density.
+They outperform the softmax entropy and Monte-Carlo (MC) dropout \cite{gal2016dropout} when imposing an additional regularising loss on the latent space. \cite{van2020simple} replaces the softmax activation with a target-conditional Gaussian distribution with fixed variance for classification.
+Their approach paired with a gradient penalty on the input, boosts \ac{ood} performance by enforcing distance awareness of the representations.
+They refer to the distance to the closest target-conditional mean as epistemic uncertainty and evaluate it on OOD detection.
+Similarly, \cite{liu2020simple} enforces the representations of a neural network to be distance-aware by constraining its Lipschitz constant.
 In \cite{alemi2018uncertainty} the authors consider the per-sample rate loss in the VIB objective \cite{alemi2016deep} and the softmax entropy as proxies for uncertainty.
-They demonstrate that the softmax entropy excels at detecting misclassified in-distribution samples, thus quantifying aleatoric uncertainty, and the rate-loss at OOD detection.
-Our work essentially reveals that similar conclusions can be drawn for deterministic neural networks that were trained without the VIB objective.
+They show that the softmax entropy excels at quantifying aleatoric uncertainty, and the rate-loss at OOD detection.
+Above works are united by the fact that they introduce additional regularisation which forces the hidden representations to store more information about the input.
+Additional hyperparameters are tuned to maximise \ac{ood} performance.
+We discuss this further in section \ref{theory:pitfalls}.
+On the contrary, our work reveals that similar conclusions can be drawn for deterministic neural networks without altering the training procedure while additionally incorporating aleatoric uncertainty.